A quick and easy Tomato Sauce which you can serve simply with pasta or use in a variety of recipes. Recipe with step-by-step photos.

 Stir through the chopped herbs, and reserve some herbs for garnishing.

-Once you have made a marinara sauce from scratch, you will discover the endless possibilities for this sauce.
+Once you have made a tomato sauce from scratch, you will discover the endless possibilities for this sauce.

 It is essentially the base for many pasta dishes, including this delicious and vegetarian Spinach Lasagna.